 lost wages and future wages that cannot be earned due to an injury or fatality;

 expenses associated with a personal care attendant or similar services that are required as a direct result of your injuries.

-The truck accident lawyers of Tuley Law Office typically take these cases on a contingency basis, so instead of an up-front fee, the attorney’s fee is usually paid from a percentage of the funds that are recovered from the jury award or settlement.
+The truck accident lawyers at Tuley Law Office often take these cases on a contingency basis.
+Instead of a retainer, the attorney’s fee is usually paid from a portion of the money recovered from the jury award or settlement.
 The exact percentage will vary according to factors such as whether the case was settled out of court or went to trial.

-Trust an Experienced Evansville Truck Accident Attorney for Your Lawsuit
+Allowing an Experienced Evansville Truck Accident Attorney to Help you

-The attorneys of Tuley Law Office are committed to helping you get the compensation you deserve following your truck accident, including money for medical bills, physical therapy, lost wages, pain and suffering and beyond.
+Our mission at Tuley Law Office is to help you receive the compensation you’re entitled to following your truck accident.
+This includes money for medical bills, lost wages, pain and suffering, and beyond.

 Contact the team at Tuley Law Office for a confidential, no-cost consultation today (812) 434-1936.